EMPLOYMENT

 PHYSICAL DEMANDS

-While performing the duties of this job, the employee is regularly required to sit and talk or hear.
-The employee is occasionally required to stand; walk; use hands to finger, handle, or feel; stoop, kneel, crouch, or crawl; climb or balance and reach with hands and arms.
-The employee must occasionally lift and/or move up to 20 pounds.
-Specific vision abilities required by this job include close vision, distance vision, peripheral vision, depth perception and ability to adjust focus.
+While performing the duties of this job, the employee will be required to sit and use hands to finger, handle, or feel.
+The employee will be required to stand; walk; reach with hands and arms; stoop, kneel, crouch, or crawl.
+The employee must occasionally lift and/or move up to 50 pounds.
+Specific vision abilities required by this job include close vision, distance vision, peripheral vision, depth perception, ability to adjust focus, and color vision.

 WORK ENVIRONMENT